 Upon completion of the emergency tooth extraction, the dentist temporarily fills the gap with a sterile cotton swab.
 You will need to bite on the swab until the bleeding has finished and a blood clot has formed in the socket were the tooth used to be.
 Do not disturb this blood clot by rinsing vigorously or poking it with your tongue or finger, as it is a very important part of the healing process.
 Disturbing the blood clot can cause it not to form correctly, which can lead to a very painful condition known as dry socket.

-If the socket does start to bleed after you have left the dental practice, place a clean tissue or handkerchief over the extraction site and apply pressure by biting down, the bleeding will normally stop within a few minutes.
-Again do NOT disturb the blood clot.
-If the bleeding does persist please contact your dentist for further advice.
+If the socket continues to bleed after leaving the clinic, remove the swab from the extraction site and replace it with a clean tissue or handkerchief.
+Once again, apply pressure by biting down – the bleeding should stop within minutes.
+Again, do NOT disturb the blood clot.
+If the bleeding continues, please get in touch with your dentist for further advice.

-Your mouth will still be numb for an hour or so after the local anaesthetic, please take care not to bite your cheek or tongue or burn your mouth when drinking hot liquids.
+You’ll likely still experience numbness in the mouth for an hour or so after the local anaesthetic has worn off.
+Please try to avoid biting your cheek or tongue or burning your mouth when drinking hot liquids.

 Once the anaesthetic has worn off, if you’re still experiencing discomfort, take a household painkiller (headache tablet).
 Don’t take Aspirin, as this can cause the socket to bleed.
 You should also avoid smoking and alcohol for 24 hours after an emergency tooth extraction, as these can have a negative effect on the healing process